 We can incorporate your Netherlands business quickly and provide all-in services.
-On average, the formation of a business in the Netherlands takes up three days.
+On average, a Netherlands company formation takes up 3 days from the moment we receive your official documents.
 This formation can even be done remotely.
 It is possible to use an expedited procedure in order to incorporate a Dutch BV company within 1 day.
 There are several documents required for formation of the business, and all documentation is handled in both Dutch and English.

 The Netherlands has a 21% VAT rate on goods and services delivered in the Netherlands.
 Between European countries, goods and services may be offered at a 0% VAT rate.
 Corporations with a VAT number may claim back the VAT.

 Many international companies have found the Netherlands to be an excellent country to optimize their global tax rates.
 This is primarily because of the interesting regulations and tax benefits for international companies.

 For non-EU investors, starting a business in Netherlands and obtain a residency visa through business immigration is a possibility.

 We perfect our quality standards to deliver services of the highest degree.

 Intercompany Solutions CEO Bjorn Wagemakers and client Brian Mckenzie are featured in a report for The National (CBC News) ‘Dutch Economy braces for the worst with Brexit’, in a visit to our notary public on 12 February 2019.

 As featured in

 Why Dutch Company Formation is a good opportunity for your business